highbrush/.com/readme.md

 # - Default tools
 default: false

+# These are added as a <style></style> in the header
+styles: """
+  selector {
+    style: value;
+  }
+"""

+# Applies styles directly to the tool button
+css:
+  style: 'value'

 # List of keyboard shortcuts, where shortcut is any valid keyboard shortcut string (see https://craig.is/killing/mice).
 Method is a STRING or FUNCTION.
 If it's a string then it's interpreted as a method name on the tool class, otherwise the method itself is called.
 shortcuts:
   'shortcut': method

 # List of touch event names to listen to.
 The following are available (as fired by HammerJS): Pan, PanStart, PanMove, PanEnd, PanCancel, PanLeft, PanRight, PanUp, PanDown, Pinch, PinchStart, PinchMove, PinchEnd, PinchCancel, PinchIn, PinchOut, Press, PressUp, Rotate, RotateStart, RotateMove, RotateEnd, RotateCancel, Swipe, SwipeLeft, SwipeRight, SwipeUp, SwipeDown, Tap
 on{EventName}: (event) ->

+# Additionally, the following methods are also exposed
+# called when the tool is clicked/activated
+onActivate: ->
+  # called when another tool is clicked/activated
+onDeactivate: ->
 ```

 -------------------------------------------------------------